duplode/duplode.github.io/src/posts/_distributive.md

 You may have noticed that, when describing the consequences of the law of extractors, I have stopped just short of stating that it means distributive functors have a single shape.
-Similarly, saying that `extractors` "holds all" polymorphic extractors was a hedge to avoid the more straightforward claim that `extractors` *is* the collection of all polymorphic extractors, arranged in a certain manner.
+Similarly, saying that `chart` "holds all" polymorphic extractors was a hedge to avoid the more straightforward claim that `chart` *is* the collection of all polymorphic extractors, arranged in a certain manner.
 I will justify my cautiousness with an example.
 Consider [`Select`]( https://hackage.haskell.org/package/transformers-0.6.0.2/docs/Control-Monad-Trans-Select.html):